namesake.

 55 | Elephant Shark

 Not a true shark, but rather belonging to the group known as ratfish, this creature diverged from sharks about 400 million years ago.
-When researchers compared its genome with those of other vertebrates, they found it had changed less from its presumed ancestral form than any other (thus taking the title from the coelacanth, previously celebrated for possessing the slowest-evolving genome).
+When researchers compared its genome with those of other vertebrates, they found it had changed less from its presumed ancestral form than any other vertebrate (thus taking the title from the coelacanth, previously celebrated for possessing the slowest-evolving genome).
 The elephant shark’s genome is thus the closest yet to that of the first jawed vertebrate living nearly half a billion years ago, which gave rise to many modern animals, including us.

 N56.jpg